State Farm vs Farmers: Which is Better for You?

-As a general rule, teen drivers should choose State Farm over Farmers: STATE FARM offers average yearly savings of $698, compared to Farmers.
+As a general rule, teen drivers should choose State Farm over Farmers: State Farm offers average yearly savings of $698, compared to Farmers.

-|Age||State Farm avg. annual premium||Farmers avg. annual premium|
+|Age tier||State Farm avg. annual premium||Farmers avg. annual premium|

 Finances aside, State Farm and Farmers each come with pros and cons, including their customer satisfaction ratings, discount programs, add-ons, and financial stability.
 Be sure to weigh these elements before deciding.